MizaGBF/GBFAP/readme.md

 When fetching assets from an external source, the Cross-Origin must be set in `hotfix_createjs` (see above).
 It's automatically set if you set `const LOCAL = false;` `in index.js` (see at the top of this readme for details).

 ### Others
+`tester.py` is used to look for specific calls in animation files, to check for crashes.
 You can use one of the `server` scripts to start a Python HTTP Server and test the project locally in your web browser.
 Tweaks might be needed to make the asset fetching works.